w3c/wai-tutorials/source/images/informative.html.erb.md

 Informative images are those that convey a simple concept or information that can be expressed in a short phrase or sentence.
 For informative images, the text alternative needs to convey the meaning or identification that is displayed visually.
-Typically this is not a literal description of the image.
-In some situations a detailed literal description may be needed, but only where the content of the image is all or part of the information being conveyed.
+Typically this isn't a literal description of the image.
+In some situations a detailed literal description may be needed, but only when the content of the image is all or part of the information being conveyed.
 Whether to treat an image as informative or [decorative](decorative.html) is a judgement that only the author can make, based on the reason for including the image on the page.